oprypin/nim-random/README.md

 ```

 Yields `n` items randomly picked from a random access container `arr`,
-in the relative order they were in it.
-Each item has an equal chance to be
+in random order.
+Each item has an equal chance to be picked
-picked and can be picked only once.
+and can be picked only once.
 Duplicate items are allowed in `arr`,
 and they will not be treated in any special way.

 Raises `ValueError` if there are less than `n` items in `arr`.